Cuurian/BubbleWrap/README.md

 height: window height
 width: window width,
-fullscreen: can be true or false: start with or without fullscreen mode }
+fullscreen: can be true or false: start with or without fullscreen mode

 ### With title-menu in html
 Edit "menu.html" HTML file to your wishes if you want to display a custom menu before starting up the game.
 #### Debug the title-menu
-To debug the App's html you can simply uncomment line 58 in index.js.
+To debug the App's html and js you can set debug = true in index.js at the top.
-"mainWindow.webContents.openDevTools()"

 ### Without title-menu
 Edit the index.js file in the root folder.
 On top of the file replace "menu.html" with "index.html":